wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-upgrade-plan-upgrade/includes/user-pilot.md

 When selecting your Teams pilot group participants, be sure to include top users of Skype for Business.
 Check with those users to understand how they use Skype for Business today; then build out a test plan to verify that Teams can meet their current needs.

 ## 3. Design your test plan and feedback survey

 A successful pilot will give your participants clearly defined tasks to complete and a way for them to share their feedback.
 Combine tasks together to offer real-world scenarios, demonstrating relevancy to users’ daily activities.

 Your organization might choose to pilot all functionality at once or use a gradual approach.
 Ensure that you have an open feedback channel to track progress and measure outcomes.
-Defined your survey in advance as an easy way to capture and assess pilot results.
+Define your survey in advance as an easy way to capture and assess pilot results.

 ## 4. Create your communications plan